fn-code/ccctv/README.md

 # ccctv
-cheking cctv web page is running or not and sending notigication with telegram
+cheking cctv web page is running or not and sending notification with telegram